MihaZupan/TelegramStorageParser/README.md

 # Telegram Desktop Local Storage
 Program to decrypt and parse Telegram Desktop's local storage

-This project relies on OpenSSL for MD5, SHA1, AES-IGE and PBKDF2 implementations.
+This project relies on OpenSSL for crypto primitives.
 See their [license here](https://www.openssl.org/source/license.txt).

 ## Usage example